codedthemes/datta-able-free-react-admin-template/README.md

  - Alert, Cards, Progress, Modal
  - Datepicker, Notification, Slider

-*All above pages already included in Pro version.
-We need your support to include those pages in lite version too.*
+*All above pages are already included in the Pro version.
+We need your support to include those pages in the lite version too.*

 ## Author

-Design and code is completely written by CodedThemes's design and development team.
-We are happy to welcome the contributors work for our all repositories.
+Design and code are completely written by CodedThemes's design and development team.
+We are happy to welcome the contributors' work for our all repositories.

 ## Issues

-Please generate Github issue if you found bug in any version.
-We are try to be responsive to resolve the issue.
+Please generate a Github issue if you find bugs in any version.
+We will attempt to be responsive to resolve the issue.
+Obviously paid users get first support!

 ## License